Hoxton Park Airport: History

 The aerodrome was constructed as part of a group of airfields to be used as aircraft dispersal fields in the event of Japanese air attack on the Sydney area.
 Aircraft revetment hideouts were constructed within adjacent vegetation to hide and disperse aircraft.
 The aerodrome was used as an emergency and training field and satellite field for Schofields, Bankstown and Camden during World War II by the Royal Australian Air Force.

 The original airstrip was 5000 by 172 ft but it was shortened after World War II.
 Several aircraft revetments that existed in the farmland to the west of the aerodrome may have been removed (possibly destroyed during the construction of the M7 motorway).

 The aerodrome got caught up with the development of Western Sydney and closed permanently on 15 December 2008.

 The runway was dug up and permanently destroyed on 16 December 2008.
 The taxiways were initially left in place but were destroyed with the hangars and airport buildings in early 2009.

-The land is now owned by Mirvac with the intention to develop it into a distribution centre for the Sydney area.
+The land on which the airport once stood now contains a number of industrial warehouses, a bus depot, and a hardware store.